divyadav0404/CSS-Mini/README.md

-# CSS-Mini Just a webpage , photography related... not functional but does show my css skills
+# CSS-Mini Just a webpage , photography related... not functional but does show my css skills..